lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

     vertical dashed lines mark the beginning of the deformation, and the horizontal dashed lines denote the initial values for the average charge.

-..  container:: justify

 There is also a strong increase in temperature during the rupture of the material.

 .. figure:: ../figures/level3/reactive-silicon-dioxide/deformed-temperature.png
     :alt: temperature of silica during deformation of the silicon oxide with LAMMPS and reaxff